RichardMalo/Tornadoes/README.md

 -	Bar Chart: Number of Tornado activities by Magnitude and Year in the USA.
 -	Map: Displays the locations of the Tornado activity in the United States.

-The dashboard also includes visualizations such as a box to view the number of Tornadoes that occurred in the year, Number of Tornado Fatalities recorded, Number of injuries encountered due to Tornado and Map
+The dashboard also includes visualizations such as a box to view the number of Tornadoes that occurred in the year, Number of Tornado Fatalities recorded, Number of injuries encountered due to Tornado and Map.

+#### Accessibility:
+We tried to make the website adhere to: Web Content Accessibility Guidelines (WCAG) 2.1

 #### Dashboard Limitations
 It's important to note that this dashboard only displays data from https://www.spc.noaa.gov/wcm/#data,https://data.world/dhs/historical-tornado-tracks and therefore the data is available until the year 2021.
 Additionally, some tornadoes may be missing or have incomplete data such as Damage costs and recovery period.
-Other Limitations: This not yet Mobile friendly as this was not in the scope of this project but a next time.
+Other Limitations: This is not yet Mobile friendly as this was not in the scope of this project but for future iterations and versions as the project expands.